Key questions and concepts for the economy and the financial system - briefly explained

-The policy rate is set by the Executive Board of Norges Bank, normally eight times a year.
+The policy rate is set by the Monetary Policy and Financial Stability Committee, normally eight times a year.

-Once the Executive Board determines the policy rate, the Board sets the banks' deposit and lending rates in Norges Bank.
+Once the Monetary Policy and Financial Stability Committee determines the policy rate, the Committee sets the banks' deposit and lending rates in Norges Bank.
 This is the first step toward the policy rate influencing other interest rates in the economy.

 Changes in the policy rate influence activity levels across the whole economy and thereby inflation.
 The impact is transmitted through various channels and often with some lag.

 Inflation and monetary policy

 Both rapidly rising and falling prices can pose challenges to the economy.
 The best course of action is therefore to aim for something in between.

 Monetary policy is about how the policy rate influences variables such as inflation and economic growth.

 A well-functioning financial system is fundamental to a modern economy, and banks perform important functions for society.
 They must therefore be secure.